 The Immigration Official’s objective is two-fold.

-To determine this she will want to know:
+To determine this they will want to know:

 If you are prepared to show the interviewer your financial situation through:

-You will be at a significant advantage.
 You should be capable of showing a bank balance that will support you for a minimum of six months.
 Also, be prepared to prove that your purpose for studying in Australia is genuine and is a natural extension of your previous course of work and study.
+If you prepare these documents in advance, you will be at a significant advantage.

 Part of the interviewer’s role is assessing whether you have the confidence to be able to function successfully as a student in Australia.
 Here is where nerves can work against you.